saumya2thetatechnolabs/Network-Interceptor/README.md

     super.onCreate(savedInstanceState)
     setContentView(R.layout.activity_main)

-    // Register sensor listener in your onCreate this.registerSensorListener()
+    // Register sensor listener in your onCreate in debug builds if(BuildConfig.DEBUG) {
+      this.registerSensorListener()
     }
+}

 override fun onDestroy() {
     super.onDestroy()

-    // unregister sensor listener
+    // unregister sensor listener in debug builds if(BuildConfig.DEBUG) {
       this.unRegisterSensorListener()
+    }
 }
 ```